 Award Winning Hand Carved Signs and Objects De-Art

-Well, I ran out of room.
-There’s hundreds more to show, and who knows how many more to be made.
+There are hundreds more to show, and who knows how many more to be made.
 I hope you enjoyed the work.
-My faith and lifestyle contribute to the inspiration and hard work that go into the execution of these examples.
-I am looking forward to watching Pure Ocean TV.com grow and hope their dream of impacting the ocean and world for the better comes to fruition.
+I appreciate Pure Ocean TV for allowing me this indulgence.
+I am looking forward to watching Pure Ocean TV.com grow and hope their dream of impacting the ocean, our environment and world for the better comes to fruition.
 Remember, everything eventually ends up in the ocean.
 Please keep it clean upstream.

 William D. (Chip) Curry III has been recognized as an artist in residence for Brevard County, Florida.
 He has executed numerous grant projects (murals, sculpture and community training) in the area.